 Certain households are categorically eligible for SNAP and not subject to Federal income or resource limits.
 A household is categorically eligible if it is pure PA, meaning all of its members receive SSI, TANF cash benefits, or, where provided, GA.
 In addition, States are required to confer categorical eligibility on SNAP households receiving benefits or services at least 50 percent funded by TANF or Maintenance of Effort (MOE) funds.
 States have the option of conferring categorical eligibility on SNAP households receiving benefits or services less than 50 percent funded by TANF/MOE funds.
-They also may confer categorical eligibility on SNAP households in which one member receives the benefit or service when the State determines that the whole household benefits.
+They also may confer categorical eligibility on SNAP households in which one member receives the benefit or service when the State determines that the whole household would benefit.

 Many States have broad TANF/MOE-funded programs that provide a simple service or noncash benefit-a brochure on domestic violence, for example-to confer categorical eligibility on a large number of households.
 These programs are known as broad-based categorical eligibility (BBCE) policies.
-The number of States implementing BBCE policies varied slightly over the time period covered in this report, rising from 37 in FY 2010 to 41 in FY 2013 and then dropping back to 40 by FY 2015.
+The number of States implementing BBCE policies varied slightly over the time period covered in this report, rising from 37 in FY 2010 to 41 in FY 2013 and then dropping back to 40 by FY 2016.
 These totals include the District of Columbia but exclude Guam and the Virgin Islands.

 States have some flexibility in setting the eligibility criteria for the TANF/MOE-funded noncash benefit.
-Some States with BBCE policies have retained the Federal SNAP gross income limit for households without an elderly member or a member with a disability, whereas others have raised the gross income limit for those households to between 160 and 200 percent of the
+Some States with BBCE policies have retained the Federal SNAP gross income limit for households without an elderly member or a member with a disability, whereas others have raised the gross income limit for those households to between 160 and 200 percent of the SNAP poverty guidelines.
+Most States with BBCE policies have eliminated the net income test, although participants must still qualify for a positive benefit, and have eliminated or relaxed the resource test.
+Instead of or in addition to BBCE policies, some States have smaller TANF/MOE-funded programs, such as job training or after-school programs, which have specific eligibility requirements and confer categorical eligibility on only the small number of households they serve.